TCCL/router/README.md

 #### REST handling

-REST handling allows you to add special functionality to a custom `Router` subclass that makes writing REST API endpoints using JSON more convenient.
+REST handling adds additional functionality to a custom `Router` subclass that makes writing REST API endpoints using JSON more convenient.
 The handling allows your request handler to return a payload that is then automatically converted into JSON.
 The correct HTTP headers are also applied.

+If the handler returns `null`, then HTTP `204` No Content is returned.
+The handler may return `false` to prevent any handling of the return value; this is useful for when the handler needs to perform its own response generation.

 To add REST handling to a `Router` subclass, use trait `TCCL\Router\RouterRESTHandling`.